About the pig welfare code

 Duty of care to pigs

-Anyone who owns, manages or handles pigs may have a legal duty of care and be responsible for ensuring they are competent to carry out their duties to the pigs in their charge.
+Anyone who owns, manages or handles pigs may have a legal duty of care under the Animal Care and Protection Act 2001 and be responsible for ensuring they are competent to carry out their duties to the pigs in their charge.

 - pig owners (commercial and non-commercial)